rspamd/rspamd/README.md

 * **Integration with MTA** - rspamd can work with the most popular mail transfer systems, such as postfix, exim or sendmail.
 For postfix and sendmail, there is an [`rmilter` project](https://github.com/vstakhov/rmilter), whilst for exim there are several solutions to work with rspamd.
 Should you require MTA integration then please consult with the [integration guide](https://rspamd.com/doc/integration.html).

-* **Easy configuration** - rspamd uses [`UCL` language](https://github.com/vstakhov/libucl) for configuration.
-UCL is a simple and intuitive language that is focused on easy to read configuration files.
-You have many choices to write your definitions, so use whatever you like (even a strict `JSON` would be OK).
+* **Extensive LUA API** - rspamd ships with hundreds of [lua functions](https://rspamd.com/doc/lua) that are available to write own rules for efficient and targeted spam filtering.

-* **Dynamic tables** - rspamd allows to specify some data as `dynamic maps` that are checked in runtime with updating data when they are changed.
-Rspamd supports file and HTTP maps.
+* **Dynamic tables** - rspamd allows to specify bulk lists as `dynamic maps` that are checked in runtime with updating data when they are changed.
+Rspamd supports file, HTTP and HTTPS maps.

 ## Performance